Walking alongside your son

 How do we, his parents or guardians, make sense of progress, what is important, and answer other questions like, how much has my son achieved and is he making the most of his time at school?

-Possibly the answers to these questions are two-fold: yes, despite the year and trials we need to focus on a positive trajectory.
+Possibly the answers to these questions are two-fold: yes, despite the past three years and trials we need to focus on a positive trajectory.

 As we move through the cycle of growth, there are challenges and it is what we learn from this that stimulates growth.
-That being said, it has been a very different road this term, and as a result this may mean that not every goal was met, not every task completed, and not every horizon reached.
+For some, it may mean that not every goal was met, not every task completed, and not every horizon reached.

 Why not plan some time over the next few weeks to reflect with your son?
 Have a series of conversations with him about the term.
 Walk alongside him on his journey.